C2Talon/c2t_hccs/README.md

 * Not likely to run out-of-the-box for most.
 Hoping to change this eventually
 * Able to be re-run at any point in a run, hopefully after manually correcting whatever caused it to stop
 * Will abort when a non-coil test does not meet its turn threshold after preparations for it are done, which defaults to 1 turn
-* Workshed: select diabolic pizza cube in the options for the workshed if you have it and haven't run this before, since that will give the greatest chance of success.
-Pizza cube can be optional _if_ you have most of the IotM in the lists below
+* Workshed: either model train set or diabolic pizza cube will give the greatest chances of success.
+Pizza cube can save turns with buffs in exchange for fullness, while train set will make leveling and some of the early bits easier.
 * Muscle classes: need to have the [prevent scurvy and sobriety](https://kol.coldfront.net/thekolwiki/index.php/Prevent_Scurvy_and_Sobriety) skill permed, otherwise stat tests may be difficult to pass.
 Can optionally pull an [oil of stability](https://kol.coldfront.net/thekolwiki/index.php/Oil_of_stability) if in softcore before running.
 * In Valhalla:
     - Choose any class
-    - Choose the corresponding "knoll" moonsign
+    - Choose the corresponding "knoll" moonsign (mongoose, wallaby, or vole)
     - Optimal astral stuff is astral six-pack and astral pet sweater, though neither is strictly required
 * The script uses moods `hccs-mus`, `hccs-mys`, and `hccs-mox` for leveling purposes on muscle, mysticality, and moxie classes, respectively.
-So set your own to what you want for what skills you have, otherwise you won't have many buffs while levelling.
+So set your own to what you want for what skills you have, otherwise you won't have many buffs while leveling.
     - Exception: the script will cast and handle stevedave's shanty of superiority and ur-kel's aria of annoyance, so either put them in the mood as well or leave 2 song slots open for them
     - The moods I use can be seen in [mood examples.txt](https://github.com/c2talon/c2t_hccs/blob/master/mood%20examples.txt) to use as a starting point.